 In practice, the brachistochrone problem makes clear the intuitive notion that a minimum time is required for any physical process to occur, thereby ruling out any possible notion of “immediate action at a distance”.
 To change its state, a physical system requires a minimum time corresponding to some sort of transition frequency: if the transition time were to be zero, the frequency would be infinite, requiring an infinite amount of energy.
 The Russian physicist Leonid Mandelstam and his student Igor Tamm published a paper in January 1945 (J. Phys.
 USSR 9, p.249-254, completed just a few days before Mandelstam’s death) that translates this principle into the realm of quantum mechanics.
 They considered the transformation between two quantum states with an energy difference ∆E, proving that the fastest quantum time allowed (“quantum brachistochrone”) cannot be smaller than (ℏ/2∆E), a finding that gives physical meaning to Heisenberg’s uncertainty principle for the energy.

 However, the Mandelstam-Tamm limit is rigorous only for a perfect two-level system, but cannot be proved for two “distant” states, that is quantum states whose wave functions have zero overlap.
 In this case, the operator connecting the two quantum states is non-local, and the simple Rabi oscillation connecting the two states in this case would give a vanishing (Franck-Condon) integral.
 Far from being a purely academic question of quantum measure theory, such a notion is central to quantum computing.
 In fact, the problem of preserving the quantum information in a computing device is crucial to the possibility that qubits could be practically used to build a real computer.
 A few weeks ago, the group of Andrea Alberti in Bonn performed experiments of quantum teleportation of a massive object (a Caesium atom) between distant locations, two sites of an optical periodic lattice, created by counter-propagating laser beams.
 They were able to measure the path of the atom — actually, of the center of the wave packet defining the atom’s position in space — while travelling between the two sites, which were separated by a distance ∆x about 15 times the (initial) size of the Cs atom wave packet; in practical terms, they moved a single atom over a distance of about 0.5 microns.
-The “fidelity” of the transport process was measured by the square of the overlap integral between the initial state and the state at each time : the closer such a squared modulus is to 1, the closer is the quantum state to its initial information contents.
+The “fidelity” of the transport process was measured by the square of the overlap integral between the initial state and the state at each time t : the closer such a squared modulus is to 1, the closer is the quantum state to its initial information contents.
 (Notably, the process only looks at the initial and final states, saying nothing about intermediate states.)
 By changing the depth and distance of the optical trap, Alberti and coworkers determined the minimum distance at which maximum fidelity is preserved, and from this, the maximum velocity the quantum wave packet can reach along its path: the multi-level quantum brachistochrone.

 If you want to know more about their beautiful experiments, you can read the enclosed paper from Physical Review X 11, 011035 (2021).
 On the other hand, if you are just curious to know whether the solution of the quantum transport problem is anywhere close to the classical cycloid, I will anticipate that… it is not: the trajectory is a mix of waves wiggling and giggling about the geodetic that connects the initial and final sites.
 Keeping the information safe while moving as fast as possible is very much analogous to carrying a bowl containing water from one location to another, at the highest possible speed that avoids a spill, like the above examples of women carrying water bowls on their head.
 Alberti et al. also found that the velocity fluctuations along the path cancel out the effect of intermediate excited states, much alike to the movements that one can do to counteract the water sloshing in the container, while walking on a rugged path… Isn’t that amazing?